 Retention: Retain 3 years.
 (MOAR 166-150-0110(21))

-Records Center Requests (FREDS3-002): Records documenting record actions performed for county agencies and the public.
+Records Center Requests (FREDS3-002(a) and FREDS3-002(b)): Records documenting record actions performed for county agencies and the public.
 Documented record actions may include retrievals, re-files, inter-files, permanent loans, and unsuccessful retrievals ("not founds").
 Includes documentation of requests (faxes, email, phone notes, or similar records) and associated databases.
 Information includes date and time of request, type of request, requestor's name and address, item requested, shelf location, and sender's name.

 Records Retention Scheduling Records (FREDS3-003): Records documenting the development of records retention schedules for county departments.
 Records include draft retention schedules, department comments and revisions, inventory worksheets, background research, Oregon State Archives schedule authorizations, finalized retention schedules, and related correspondence.
 This information is also maintained in a variety of scheduling and administrative databases.
 These databases interact to create both retention schedules and disposition authorizations for records held in the County Records Center.